shortstheory/underwater-dtn/2do.md

 in progress:

 done:
+* removed more useless methods
-Reply structure
+* Reply structure
-Use req instead of send
+* Use req instead of send
+* add a payload test
+* wrote fragmentation test
 * added check for rsp when sending on sendDatagram
 * fragmentation
 * lots of duplications may be needed in tests